Acute Mountain Sickness

 – Loss of coordination

 To improve oxygen delivery to the blood, the heart beats more quickly and strongly, the breath gets deeper and quicker and the marrow produces more red blood cells to transport the oxygen to the main organs and to provide oxygen to the whole body.
 As a consequence, the blood gets much thicker and it increases the risks of AMS.
 To prevent AMS, climbers should not gain too much altitude in one day to reach the upper camp for the night – not more than 700 meters altitude.
 Getting some rest is mandatory.
-Alcohol, sleeping pills and cigarettes are respiratory depressants and increase the disturbance in breathing and sleeping.
+Alcohol, sleeping pills, cigarettes are a respiratory depressant and increase the disturbance in breathing and sleeping.

 How to detect the early signs of AMS?